-a 01386 860439
+- a 01386 860439

-⊠ cropthorne@clivesfruitfarm.co.uk
+- ⊠ rich@clivesfruitfarm.co.uk

-f Clive's Of Cropthorne
+- Clive's Of Cropthorne

-Clive's Of Cropthorne is a farm shop, butchery & farm restaurant, selling local produce as well as
+Clive's Of Cropthorne is a farm shop, butchery & farm restaurant, selling local produce as well as homegrown produce from our farms.
+We grow, strawberries, raspberries, cherries and plums on our other farm, but here at Cropthorne we grow pumpkins, asparagus and apples.